ShanonDsouza046/ShanonDsouza046/README.md

 ---

 ### 💞️ Looking to Collaborate On:
-- Web development projects with real-world applications
+- Building intuitive web applications
-- Innovative ideas that merge creativity with technology
+- Creative and impactful open-source projects
-- Open-source contributions to enhance my coding journey
+- Complex and creative software development

 ---

 ### 📫 How to Reach Me: